How to make over a plain wood stool into a colorful piece of furniture with ribbon trim that will coordinate with a room’s color scheme.

-I now recommend using Calcium Carbonate Powder that you can buy in the health food store.
+I used Calcium Carbonate Powder that you can buy in the health food store to make the pink chalk paint.
 Here is the recipe:

 This is the color it produced.
 Works perfectly for the color scheme I am using.
 I added a layer of paste wax over it and buffed it to a shine that brings the color to life and will help protect the painted finish.